ShreyaThapa/v2-ach-api-docs/source/includes/_introduction.md

 <ol class = "alerts">
     <li class="alert icon-alert-info">
-      Dwolla will discontinue support for TLS 1.0 and TLS 1.1 across the platform on June 30, 2018.
+      Dwolla has discontinued support for TLS 1.0 and TLS 1.1 across the platform as of June 30, 2018.
 This impacts a small number of integrations; however, to avoid service disruption, you will need to ensure that you’re connecting to the Dwolla API using TLS v1.2 or higher.
-This change will occur in Dwolla’s sandbox environment on May 30, 2018.
-We recommend that you test your Dwolla integrations to ensure a seamless transition.
   </li>
 </ol>